Loyola University Maryland's Center for Montessori Education

 There are two pathways to achieving our Master of Education in Montessori Education.
 Individuals who hold a MACTE-accredited training diploma may enroll in the post-diploma program track.
 Those seeking Montessori training at the Infant, Primary, or Elementary level in addition to the master’s degree can enroll in conjunction with one of our partner training institutes across the country.

 Loyola offers the following pathways to choose from to obtain your master's degree:

-Offered in a hybrid format (with the practicum component local to you), this program offers fundamental theory courses spanning the Infant through Adolescent planes, in addition to courses in Educational Research and Special Education.
+Offered to all trained teachers with a MACTE-accredited diploma, this program offers fundamental theory courses spanning the Infant through Adolescent planes, in addition to courses in Educational Research and Special Education.
 Students will also complete an action research project in a Montessori classroom over the course of the academic year.
-The program can be completed in 1-2 years depending on full or part-time enrollment.
+The program can be completed in an online format (with the practicum component local to you), in 1-2 years depending on full or part-time enrollment.
 Learn more about the post-diploma track.